mohammedfirdouss/mohammedfirdouss/README.md

 | Cloud Engineer | AI | Open Source Contributor |
 |----------------|---------------|--------------------------|

-I work on Cloud Infrastructure and AI, focusing on building systems that are fast, reliable, and easy to manage.
+I work on Cloud Infrastructure and AI focusing on building systems that are fast, reliable, and easy to manage.
 I use tools like Terraform, Kubernetes, Docker, Python, AWS, and GCP.
 I like automating tasks and understanding how systems work at a deeper level.

 ## 🌟 Featured Projects